corerd/corerd.github.io/docs/terms.md

 - **Country** refers to: Italy

-- **Device** means any device that can access the Service such as a computer, a cellphone or a digital tablet.

 - **Service** refers to the Website.

 - **Terms and Conditions** (also referred as "Terms") mean these Terms and Conditions that form the entire agreement between You and the Webmaster regarding the use of the Service.

-- **Third-party Service** means any services or content (including data, information, products or services) provided by a third-party that may be displayed, included or made available by the Service.
+- **Third-Party Service** means any services or content (including data, information, products or services) provided by a third-party that may be displayed, included or made available by this Website.

 - **Webmaster** (referred to as either "the Webmaster", "I", "Me" or "My" in this agreement) refers to Corrado Ubezio.